What to do if you suspect your school-age child has hearing loss

 In rare cases, some pain-free tests of the middle ear might need to be performed.
 Measuring the acoustic reflex, measuring the volume of air in the ear canal or simply using air pressure can determine whether there is fluid in the middle ear, eardrum perforation or wax in the ear canal.
 These tests can also measure mobility of the eardrum to determine whether it is too stiff, moves too much or has a perforation.
 Lastly, they can help determine location of the problem as well as determine the type of hearing loss.
 It's also important to know that children's hearing can be impacted if they have an ear infection.

 If your child passes their hearing exam, but you or your child still feel like they have trouble hearing—or maybe even understanding spoken words—it could be something known as auditory processing disorder.

 Where to go from here

 The results of the testing will not only help the hearing care professional determine whether there is hearing loss, but the degree of hearing loss as well.
 If there is hearing loss, it is important to know to what extent learning, communication and social skills will be affected.
-Afterwards, the hearing care professional will recommend a course of treatment which may include hearing aids and/or assistive devices.
+Afterward, the hearing care professional will recommend a course of treatment which may include hearing aids and/or assistive devices.
 In some cases, a cochlear implant or bone-anchored hearing system might be recommended, as well as referrals to other professionals that might help.
 Some of these include speech-language pathologists, medical professionals or educational audiologists, especially if auditory processing disorder is suspected.

 Remember, untreated hearing loss in children can affect everything from social interactions to emotional development to learning.
 So if you or your child’s teacher suspects a hearing loss, be sure to get it checked out right away by a hearing care professional.